maubanel/UE5-CPP-Functions-Templates-Classes/more-functions/README.md

 ##### `Step 12.`\|`UECPPFTC`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Here, &x is the address of the variable x, and ptr is a pointer variable that stores the address of x.
+Here, `&Num` is the address of the variable `Num`, and `pNum2` is a pointer variable that stores the address of `Num`.
+This time it compiles.

 ![assign address](images/assignAddress.png)